 We water by overhead irrigation, which assists in the germination of some crops, reduces manual labor and plastic waste, and allows for cultivation by tractor.
 Our Water Reel handles the larger sections of watering, and we use drip tape on the plastic-mulch covered beds.

 We test our soil at least once per season, changing our tillage to fit the needs of the season and applying mineral supplements, manures, and our very own compost to return nutrition and structure to the soil.
 We cover-crop extensively in lanes and between rows, and whenever possible, between crop plantings.

 We are a team at Green Wagon Farm--a year-round crew of five, which doubles at the season’s height.
 We relish our time working and celebrating together as we learn and discover ways to better serve our land and our community.
-We share the food we grow with members of our year-round CSA and the community at Fulton St. Market, as well as with several farm-to-table restaurants and grocery stores around Grand Rapids.
+We share the food we grow with members of our year-round CSA and the community at the Fulton Street and Holland Farmers Markets, as well as with several farm-to-table restaurants and grocery stores around Grand Rapids.